Muhammed9991/iApplied/README.md

 ## 📝 Privacy

-ApplyPal stores all data locally on your device using SQLite.
+iApplied stores all data locally on your device using SQLite.
 No data is sent to external servers, ensuring your job search remains completely private.

 ---

 ## 🛠️ Project Structure

 ```
-ApplyPal/
+iApplied/
 ├── Sources/
 │   ├── AppDatabase/        # Database management
 │   ├── CV/                 # CV tab implementation